MitchAnderson211/SQLPortfolio/README.md

 # Real Estate Market Analysis for Investment Opportunities
 ## Project Description
-This project is a detailed analysis of real estate sales data from 2002 to 2018 in Milwaukee WI, and the surrounding areas.
+This project is a detailed analysis of real estate sales data from 2002 to 2018.
 The end-goal was to provide a composite metric that would allow a potential investor to identify districts with the highest likelihood of investment success based on two important metrics, property value increase and sales volume.
 The project utilizes SQL for data manipulation and analysis including data cleaning, exploratory analysis, and advanced metrics computation such as Z-score normalization.
 ## Data Source
 This project utilized the "2002-2018 Property Sales Data" from the following link: https://www.kaggle.com/datasets/agungpambudi/property-sales-data-real-estate-trends